Wind turbine on Phú Quý island There are 3 wind turbines and 6 generators to supply power to 26,000 people living on the island. |

 3 March 2013 - The last morning when I was walking down a street toward the port for going back to the mainland, some local people I talked with the days before waved goodbye to me and wished me good luck.
 When the ship was leaving the port, it passed by other fishing boats and I saw local men having breakfast.
 They beat bowls and pots and this sound made me feel like saying goodbye.
 It was another ship ride back to the mainland, but this time it only took five and a half hours.
 I got sea sick during the time so I lay down in one place.
 It was even worse than my last ship ride because the waves were even higher and things moved around me.

+A pagoda on the island I just arrived at the island at 7:30pm.
 I had to travel for six and a half hours by ship.
-I was walking
+I was walking to find a guesthouse and saw this pagoda. |

 I don’t know when I will go back to this island, maybe many years later when the island develops.
 I heard that a hydrofoil would be provided to the island at the end of this year.
 It will make the boat ride shorter (only 3 hours instead of 6.5 hours like now) and there would be comfortable seats for passengers.